RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/collab-guide.md

 Collaborating with a Research Software Engineer (RSE) is fundamentally similar to working with any academic researcher.
 To ensure the success of our joint efforts, please keep the following operational principles in mind: <br><br>

 <ul>
-<li> <b>Onboarding</b>: RSEs are versatile individuals who frequently transition between diverse fields, such as moving from particle physics to archaeology.
-While this cross-disciplinary expertise allows for the valuable transfer of techniques, it requires an good understanding of the project from the beginning.
-To ensure an efficient start, we require that the PI arrives at the kick-off meeting with all necessary onboarding materials (see below).
+<li> <b>On-boarding</b>: RSEs are versatile individuals who frequently transition between diverse fields, such as moving from particle physics to archaeology.
+While this cross-disciplinary expertise allows for the valuable transfer of techniques, it requires a good understanding of the project from the beginning.
+To ensure an efficient start, we require that the PI arrives at the kick-off meeting with all necessary on-boarding materials (see below).
 This can include relevant publications, existing codebases, technical documentation, and domain-specific context.</li>

 <li> <b>Teamwork and communication:</b> An RSE should be treated as a core member of your research team rather than an external service provider.
 We expect RSEs to be included in team meetings, relevant mails, and communication channels.
 Active engagement from the Principal Investigator is critical.
-Regular meeting regarding the software’s evolution are essential to keep the project on track and scientifically relevant.</li>
+Regular meetings regarding the software’s evolution are essential to keep the project on track and scientifically relevant.</li>

 <li> <b>Outputs:</b> Like all research staffs, RSEs are evaluated based on their scholarly contributions. <b>As a general rule, If the software developed or maintained by the RSE has enabled the content of a publication co-authorship is expected</b>.
 We obviously do not request authorship on unrelated works; however, if the RSE’s contributions enabled the research, they should be credited as a collaborator. </li>
 </ul>